MetaMorphic-Digital/draw-steel/src/docs/Items.md

 ## General Info

-All items have a source info button in the top bar of their sheet.
+All items have a source info button in the header of their sheet.
 This can be used to input source information for the item which will be displayed in the top right of the header.
 If the page value is a number, it will be prefixed with "pg.", otherwise it will be taken as-is and combined with the book name.

-The description tab of the item sheet includes fields for both the general and director descriptions.
+The description tab of the item sheet includes fields for both general and Director descriptions.
 The description field will use the item's roll data for any enrichers.
 Other core Foundry rich text features, such as secret blocks, are fully supported.

 ### Draw Steel ID